Coffee is the answer

-Exiled from Earth, Jack is making a living running a cafe on a distant planet at the edge of the galaxy.
-That is, until marauding space pirates start raiding the galactic trade routes.
-It looks like Jack is soon to be out of business, out of money, and with war spreading he’s unable to return to Earth.
+Exiled from Earth and unable to return home, Jack makes a living running a small cafe on a distant planet at the edge of the galaxy.
+But when marauding space pirates start raiding galactic trade routes, Jack and his alien friends find themselves cut-off from the rest of the galaxy.

 This is a ride you don’t want to miss!